SCOREC/pumiMBBL/README.md

 `CMAKE_INSTALL_PREFIX` is the path where the library, headers, and test binary are installed.

-`kk` is the path where kokkos is installed (either GPU or OpenMP based installation) Set path as `export kk=/path/to/kokkos/install`
+`kk` is the path where kokkos is installed (either GPU or OpenMP based installation).

+Set path as `export kk=/path/to/kokkos/install`

 `kk_compiler` is the path to kokkos compiler
-Set path as `export kk_compiler=/path/to/nvcc_wrapper` for GPU You can ignore this for OpenMP
+Set path as `export kk_compiler=/path/to/nvcc_wrapper` for GPU build.

+Ignore this for OpenMP build

 Load necessary modules:
 ```